JakobKSvaneborg/gpaw/doc/tutorialsexercises/opticalresponse/tddft/rttddft.rst

 Some important points are:

-* The grid spacing is only used to calculate the Hamiltonian matrix and therefore a coarser grid than usual can be used.
+* :ref:`LCAO mode <lcao>`, the grid spacing is only used to calculate the Hamiltonian matrix and therefore a coarser grid than usual can be used.
 * Completely unoccupied bands should be left out of the calculation, since they are not needed.
 * The density convergence criterion should be a few orders of magnitude